NBA 2K League: History

 For the 2023 season, the league altered the format to separate the 3v3 and 5v5 splits, as well as extending the tournament group play process and removing the additional seed week games.
 Central market games were moved to District E. The 3v3 split featured a new double-elimination format for tournament and playoff bracket playoff.
 DUX Infinitos claimed the 3v3 title for the first time in franchise history, defeating Pistons GT in a bracket reset finals.
 For 5v5, tournaments remained single elimination.
 Warriors Gaming Squad won the 5v5 championship over NBL Oz Gaming in a 3-1 best-of-five series.

 Following the 2023 season, the NBA announced that league president Brendan Donohue, who had overseen league operations since its inception, would step down from his position.
 The league subsequently named Andrew Perlmutter as CEO.
 On July 2, 2024, following the conclusion of the 2024 season, Perlmutter called all league players and staff in a 10-minute video call and announcing that he is firing everyone in a mass layoff.
 Subsequently, the league announced that it will go on hiatus for eighteen months while it undergoes a major overhaul amidst recent challenges in the esports industry as a whole.
 The overhaul will be more social-oriented, with an added focus on influencers and celebrities.
 The league's new reliance on "influencer culture" has been met with a negative response from fans.

+The NBA 2K League would officially relaunch on November 4, 2025.
+A multi-year deal was signed between NBA 2K Media and the National Basketball Players Association, the NBA's player's union, which allowed them to work directly with active NBA players.
+Jess "Jesser" Riedel would be named the new "honorary" commissioner of the league.
+Only 6 teams returned for the start of the revamped 2025 season, all of them being NBA teams.